 Please click here to see our latest CQC report.

 We are proud to offer a fully consultant-delivered service.
 Please click here to see our consultants.

 We offer free Wi-Fi access for patients, as well as free telephone calls and television at each bedside

 If you’re staying with us, you’ll be either in a single en-suite room or a same-sex shared en-suite room.

-Yes, our visiting hours are from 11.00am to 9.00pm, two visitors at a bedside at any one time.
-There are protected meal times for lunch at 12.30pm and an evening meal at 5.00pm.
+Yes, our visiting hours are from 2:00pm to 8.00pm, two visitors at a bedside at any one time with protected meal times at 5.00pm.